rahulkumarsingh73690/acss-site/app/docs/frequently-asked-questions.md

 ## How does Atomic CSS compare to Bootstrap, PureCSS, or other CSS framework?

 Atomic CSS is very different than these frameworks.
 It does not contain UI components nor a grid system.
-It is a solution that allows you to to create **your own UI** without creating bloat.
+It is a solution that allows you to to create **your own UI** while preventing bloat.

 Atomic CSS's "footprint" is limited to what a project uses - meaning there is no "entry cost".
 Simply installing [Atomizer](atomizer.html) in your project does not add any bytes to your pages.